steven-ja/steven-ja.github.io/content/posts/finance/stock_prediction/ARIMA/index.md

 2. **Grid search**: Trying different combinations of p, d, and q and selecting the best based on information criteria like AIC or BIC.
 3. **Diagnostic checking**: Analyzing residuals to ensure they resemble white noise.

+### Finding ARIMA Parameters (p, d, q)
+Determining the optimal ARIMA parameters involves a combination of statistical tests, visual inspection, and iterative processes.
+Here's a systematic approach to finding p, d, and q:

+* Determine d (Differencing Order):
+  - Use the Augmented Dickey-Fuller test to check for stationarity.
+  - If the series is not stationary, difference it and test again until stationarity is achieved.
+* Determine p (AR Order) and q (MA Order):
+  - After differencing, use ACF (Autocorrelation Function) and PACF (Partial Autocorrelation Function) plots.
+  - The lag where the ACF cuts off indicates the q value.
+  - The lag where the PACF cuts off indicates the p value.
+* Fine-tune with Information Criteria:
+  - Use AIC (Akaike Information Criterion) or BIC (Bayesian Information Criterion) to compare different models.

+### Finding d values from plots

+### Grid Search
 Here's a Python function to perform a grid search:

 ```python